Acne before using Keromask:

 Camouflage cream needs to be blended, properly, especially under the jaw line, into the hairline, on the ear lobes, corners of the nose and mouth and over and under the eyes

 Stipple and blending movements.
 Making sure that the edge of the sponge was used to blend and create a natural look.
-With my acne model, I made sure the I did not press to hard on his skin, blending the cream into the skin.
+With my acne model, I made sure the I did not press to hard on her skin, blending the cream into the skin.
 We waited for a 2 minutes to allow the product to penetrate into the skin.

 Powder was then applied, using a large powder brush.

-White powder was used on our model.
+White translucent powder was used on our model.